A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

-As previously explained, $c$--coefs can only depend polynomially upon the Taylor coefficients of~$\lambda(\epsilon)$.
-Eq.~(\ref{eq:physdim}) tells us that such polynomials must be linear combinations of monomials in $\blambda$ and the directional components of $\lambda^{(1)},\ldots,\lambda^{(n-1)}$, each monomial having precisely degree $n$.
+As previously explained, the $c$-coefs depend only polynomially upon the Taylor coefficients of~$\lambda(\epsilon)$.
+Eq.~(\ref{eq:physdim}) suggests that these polynomials are linear combinations of monomials in $\blambda$ and the components of $\lambda^{(1)},\ldots,\lambda^{(n-1)}$, each monomial having precisely degree $n$.